The Featherz: 2014–2016 - Alice Atkinson era

-Around the time of the single's download release, the additional guitarist role was briefly filled when Jones joined.
-He left amicably three months later due to musical differences, shortly before the band played three high profile support slots in Sheffield, Liverpool and London, for The Damned.
+The band played three high profile support slots in Sheffield, Liverpool and London, for The Damned.
 Following the death of her hero David Bowie in January 2016, Cox was filmed by Italian television show Studio Aperto performing Bowie's songs at his shrine at the Heddon Street telephone box while the Featherz performed at a Bowie memorial concert at the Union Chapel, Islington with Mick Ronson's sister Maggi guesting with the band on vocals for "Ziggy Stardust" Cox and Mike Garson's biographer Clifford Slapper also performed a vocal/piano version of "We Are the Dead".

-Also in early 2016 the band, plus Donley again on additional guitar, recorded new material at Quadra Studios in Walthamstow with producer John "Lucifer" Pridige.
-A new additional guitarist, Chris Shepherd, joined the band in April.
-In June a video, featuring the new lineup, was filmed in Southend for Atkinson composition Forget All You Know.
-In early September, the video was posted to YouTube and this track and a cover of Moonage Daydream (featuring Slapper on piano), both from the Quadra session, were uploaded to the group's Bandcamp account and iTunes store.
+Also in early 2016 the band, plus Donley again on additional guitar, recorded new material at Quadra Studios in Walthamstow with producer John Lucifer.
+In June a video, featuring the new lineup including Chris Shepherd, was filmed in Southend for Atkinson composition "Forget All You Know".
+In early September, the video was posted to YouTube and this track and a cover of "Moonage Daydream" (featuring Slapper on piano), both from the Quadra session, were uploaded to the group's Bandcamp account and iTunes store.
 Prior to this, a trailer video featuring a clip from a third track from Quadra, a cover of "The Ballroom Blitz" had been posted to YouTube.
 Cox and Slapper recorded another version of Moonage Daydream for the latter's planned album Bowiesongs 2, while Cox also collaborated with The Lurkers on their track High Velocity, which was released as a single 24 November 2017.
 Louder Than Wars Ged Babey praised Cox's contribution: "Dani (sic) has a likeable Honey Bane meets Beki Bondage singing style and is perfect on the song."
 The track received airplay on Steve Lamacq's show on BBC Radio 6music and Cox recorded further material with the Lurkers in December 2017, February 2018 and May 2018.